Imtiaj-Sajin/Face-Recognition-using-CNN_resnet50/README.md

 # Face-Recognition-using-CNN
-Face Recognition of custom data using Machine Learning (CNN)
+Face Recognition of small dataset using Machine Learning (Resnet50)